Top 10 Colorful Ground Cover Plants for Your Garden

 Like its larger cousins, this compact speedwell features chubby spikes that flower over an olive-green cushion of foliage.
 Because it’s a low grower, you’ll find it works wonderfully in feature spots like borders.

-Why we love it: With tall blooms and low ground cover, this blue beauty offers a handsome show.
+Why we love it: This blue beauty offers a handsome show.
 Even better, butterflies love it as much as we do.

-Coral Carpet Stonecrop (Sedum album ‘Coral Carpet)’, Zones 3 to 9
+Sedum album ‘Coral Carpet’, Zones 3 to 9

-If you love fall’s changing colors, this succulent may be the ground cover of your dreams.
+If you love fall’s changing foliage, this succulent may be the colorful ground cover of your dreams.
 Its beady leaves emerge bright orange, change to green for summer, and finish the growing season a lustrous coral.
 But that isn’t all—stressors like heat, cold and drought cause color changes, too.
-Plant it in a sunny spot where you can keep an eye on the show!
+Plant these stonecrop sedums in a sunny spot where you can keep an eye on the show!

-Why we love it: All the fun of a mood ring—and this drought-resistant marvel lets you forget your watering worries, too.
+Why we love it: This drought-resistant marvel lets you forget your watering worries, too.